anime-libera/stuff/guidelines.md

 We have them.

 * amigojapan
+* Aurora_v_kosmose
 * davic
+* dfch
 * emmeka
+* KatrinValerie
 * mathu
 * Nanobot
-* RedPhoenix
+* Sadale
 * Smeef
 * theholyduck
 * Vohveli

 There is no single lead op.
 Each op has the authority to use their discretion on any matters they feel need immediate attention.
 Ops will often discuss issues among themselves and come to longer-term decisions as a group.

-Technically Luke-Jr has +F so he can take over the channel and there's nothing we can do about that, but it's k.
+Nanobot has +F, but that's just because someone has to.

 | [<img src="https://vignette.wikia.nocookie.net/freenodeanime/images/d/d4/015_02.jpg/revision/latest?cb=20141020230325" width="150" title="A typical op"/>](https://vignette.wikia.nocookie.net/freenodeanime/images/d/d4/015_02.jpg/revision/latest?cb=20141020230325) | A typical op |
 |-|-|

-### \#\#anime-jail
+### Ops channel

+**NOTE 3 June 2021** Historically we've used a channel called ##anime-jail which was meant as a joke but likely stoked tension.
+You can use PMs or join ##anime-prison on libera to chat with us outside the main channel for now but this is going to change.

-We have it.
+We have one.

 It's where you go if you want to get ops' attention.
 This channel has +z set, which means only ops can read your messages (but everyone can read ops' messages).
 You can use this channel to appeal a ban or quiet, to report misbehavior in #anime, to voice concerns about how the channel is being run, or to re-raise an issue if you feel it wasn't covered well enough the first time.
 Bring logs if you can!